ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Abstract

 \section{Abstract}

-Weight quantization effectively reduces memory consumption and enable the deployment of Large Language Models on CPU-based edge devices, yet existing hardware-friendly methods often rely on uniform quantization, which suffers from poor weight-distribution fitting and high dequantization overhead under low-bit settings.
+Weight quantization effectively reduces memory consumption and enable the deployment of Large Language Models on edge devices, yet existing hardware-friendly methods often rely on uniform quantization, which suffers from poor weight-distribution fitting and high dequantization overhead under low-bit settings.
 In this paper, we propose \textbf{ELUTQ}, an efficient quantization framework featuring a novel quantization format termed \textit{Hierarchical Linear Quantization} (HLQ).
-HLQ is designed to better capture the statistical characteristics of weights without increasing the computational cost of Bit-serial LUT-based GEMM operations, thereby eliminating dequantization overhead.
-HLQ is orthogonal to existing quantization algorithms.
-For the LLaMA3.1-8B model, when combined with the post-training quantization framework, HLQ enhances uniform quantization by achieving approximately 8\% perplexity reduction at 3-bit precision and 85\% perplexity reduction at 2-bit precision.
-When combined with efficient finetuning techniques, HLQ further improves model accuracy.
-A novel disk-offload technique is integrated into ELUTQ, enabling it to complete the quantization of LLaMA 3.1–70B using only 64 GB of CPU memory and 48 GB of VRAM, significantly reducing the hardware requirements for large-scale model quantization.
-To enable efficient deployment on edge devices, ELUTQ designs high-performance CPU kernels to support end-to-end inference.
-Under a 4-thread configuration with batch size = 1, our 2-bit quantized LLaMA2-7B model achieves a throughput of over 25 tokens per second on an Apple M2 chip.
-All the code is available at \url{https://github.com/Nkniexin/ELUTQ}.
+HLQ is designed to better capture the statistical characteristics of weights and eliminate dequantization overhead using Bit-serial LUT-based GEMM operations.
+HLQ significantly improves model accuracy under low-bit settings and achieves performance comparable to QAT methods without any retraining of the weights.
+Moreover, an optimized quantization pipeline is integrated into ELUTQ, enabling it to complete the quantization of LLaMA 3.1–70B using only 64 GB of CPU memory and 48 GB of VRAM, reducing the hardware requirements for large-scale model quantization.
+To enable efficient deployment on edge devices, ELUTQ designs high-performance kernels to support end-to-end inference.
+Our 2-bit LLaMA3.1-8B achieves 1.5× speedup over AWQ on RTX 3090.
+Code is available at \url{https://github.com/Nkniexin/ELUTQ}.